- US 10-year yields hold near one-year peak.

 - SPDR gold holdings fell to 10-month low on Friday.

-Gold prices retreated on Monday, halting a rebound from a nine-month low touched last week, as the dollar firmed, while US treasury yields remained elevated, denting bullion's appeal.
+Gold prices fell 1% on Monday, slumping to a nine-month low as the dollar firmed and US Treasury yields remained elevated, eroding bullion's appeal.

-The dollar climbed to a three-month peak, while US 10-year Treasury yields held close to a more than one-year high, increasing the opportunity cost of holding gold, which pays no interest.
+The dollar climbed to a more than three-month peak, while US 10-year Treasury yields held close to an over one-year high, increasing the opportunity cost of holding gold, which pays no interest.

-While gold is being kept in check by the high yields and the dollar, "we see gold behaving like a tsunami, the water is going away at the moment due to severe pressure, but prices will come back with even more strength once these factors are gone", said Commerzbank analyst Daniel Briesemann.
+While gold is being kept in check by the high yields and the dollar, Commerzbank analyst Daniel Briesemann said: "We see gold behaving like a tsunami, the water is going away at the moment due to severe pressure, but prices will come back with even more strength once these factors are gone."

 Helping gold recoup some of its losses earlier during the Asian session, the US Senate passed President Joe Biden's $1.9 trillion COVID-19 relief plan.

-"Inflation is definitely going to go up" because of rising oil and base metal prices, and some of the individual US stimulus money may also go into investments such as gold exchange-traded funds to hedge against future inflation, said DailyFX strategist Margaret Yang.
+DailyFX strategist Margaret Yang said inflation was definitely going to go up because of rising oil and base metal prices, and some of the individual US stimulus money may also go into investments such as gold exchange-traded funds to hedge against future inflation.